Hiking in Cinque Terre

 Duration: 2,5h

-Hiking fee: no
+Hiking fee: No

 Recommended direction: The Cinque Terre Card is not required for this trail.
 The hike can be done in either direction but it is easier to start in Corniglia, as the village is located one hundred meters (330 ft.) above the sea level.